How to Create a Workflow Diagram: Examples & Free Templates

 Report on Progress on the Fly

-Stakeholders want to see your workflow chart but as the project proceeds, they’ll also want data on its progress.
-One-click reports on tasks, time, budget and more can be filtered to show just the information they want.
+Stakeholders want to see the workflow chart but as the project proceeds, they’ll also want data on its progress.
+One-click reports on tasks, time, budget and more can be filtered to show only the information they want.
 These reports are easily shared as a PDF attachment or even printed out if that’s how they prefer to get their status updates.

-Don’t rest the success of your project on workflow diagrams alone.
+Don’t rest the project success project on workflow diagrams alone.
 You have the map now you need to get there with project management tools that help teams collaborate, automate workflows and help monitor, track and report on performance.
 ProjectManager is award-winning software that organizes work to help you achieve your goals.
-Our work management tool is designed to work with hybrid teams no matter where they are, how they like to work or their skill level.
-Turn your workflow diagram into an interactive project management tool.
+Our work management tool is designed to aid teams no matter where they are, how they like to work or their skill level.
+Turn workflow diagrams into an interactive project management tool.
 Try ProjectManager today for free.